mormor-karl/mormor-karl.github.io/_posts/events/2023-10-04-CALD-pseudo.md

 The footnote can be added by adding the following piece of code before the abstract: $\let\thefootnote\relax\footnotetext{This work is licensed under a Creative Commons Attribution 4.0 International Licence.
 Licence details: http://creativecommons.org/licenses/by/4.0/.} $
 -->

-Authors are invited to submit _long papers_ (8-12 pages) alternatively _short_ or _demo_ papers (4-7 pages), page count not including references.
+Authors are invited to submit _long papers_ (8 pages) alternatively _short_ or _demo_ papers (4 pages), page count not including references.
 Please indicate one relevant paper type at submission time.
 Only pdf files will be accepted.
-Submissions will be managed through the electronic conference management system **(link will be added soon)**.
+Submissions will be managed through the electronic conference management system [https://softconf.com/eacl2024/CALD-pseudo-2024/](https://softconf.com/eacl2024/CALD-pseudo-2024/).
 Final camera-ready versions of accepted papers will be given an additional page to address reviewer comments.

 ------